oemer95/Jadex-DJL/README.md

 https://data.deutschebahn.com/dataset/data-call-a-bike.html

-#Running DRL and RL
+# Running DRL and RL

 There are two configurations for the learning process, Q-Leearning as an RL method and Deep-Q-Learning as a DRL method.
 To configure different running scenarios, use the corresponding run.py file and add it to the Jadex platform.

-To cite this work, please refer to the corresponding Paper on arxiv.
+To cite this work, please refer to the corresponding Paper in the Introduction.
-Arxiv Link:

-Versions of the work are listed below:

-Preprint version available:
+# License